ribbinpo/functiongraph-node-poc/README.md

 # Huawei CloudFunction POC with FunctionGraph
 This repository contains a Proof of Concept (POC) for implementing cloud functions in Huawei Cloud using the FunctionGraph feature.
 The project is structured with Node.js, Express.js, and TypeScript.
 Each function is developed separately within the `functions/` directory, while shared code, configurations, and adapters reside in the `shares/` directory.
-Additionally, a Makefile is provided to facilitate building cloud function, followed by compressing them into a zip file for upload to FunctionGraph.
+Additionally, a Makefile is provided to facilitate building cloud function, followed by compressing them into a zip file for upload to FunctionGraph or build to docker image for push to container registry then sync with FunctionGraph.

 ## Project Structure
 ```bash